r3c/deval/doc/page/04-builtin.rst

 Functional constraint
 =====================

 Deval's ability to evaluate code at compilation or delay it to runtime relies on template code not having any side-effect.
 Side-effects would make evaluation not predictable by depending on inputs that Deval have no control on, and therefore could break your templates by producing different results depending on when or in which order functions are evaluated.
-This is why the template language and all :ref:`flavor_deval` must be :ref:`pure`.
+This is why the template language and all :ref:`flavor_deval` are :ref:`pure`.

 .. _pure: https://en.wikipedia.org/wiki/Pure_function

 Deval has no way to make sure functions you inject are pure, so this responsibility is left to the developer.
-Remember it's technically possible to inject unpure functions into a Deval template but you'll most probably break something if you do so, unless you really know what you're doing.
+Remember it's technically possible to inject non-pure functions into a Deval template but you'll most probably break something if you do so, unless you really know what you're doing.

 List of builtin functions